 It doesn’t matter whether you use a desktop or the BMS mobile app to access and login to the MAMI portal.
 But in my experience if you access it through a browser on a desktop you can easily search the films you want to book.
 But then BMS will take a bit longer to load on the website.
 Use what works best for you.

-Log in to the portal at least by 7.55 AM and keep browsing.
-The key is to be active enough so that you can be ready at the strike of eight to look for the films and hit ‘confirm’.
-Pre-selecting the categories will help as the portal will then load only those categories that your films fall in.
+Log in to the portal at least by 7.55 AM and keep browsing or refreshing.
+The key is to be active enough so that you can be ready at the strike of 8:00 to look for the films and hit ‘confirm’.
+Previously, pre-selecting categories was an option in BMS.
+I’m told it’s no longer the case.Again, thanks, @MrNarci This means you’ll need a few more seconds to find your top 4 picks and book.

 When the time comes, quickly select the date, search for the films, and start booking.
-All of this should happen within a span of 30 seconds so you need to be ready with alternatives too.
-For example, if you can’t book the first screening of the opening film, try booking the next one.
+All of this should happen within a span of 30 seconds so you need to be ready with alternative options too.
+For example, if you can’t book the first screening of the opening film, earmark its next screening.
 Having a good idea about the venues, alternative screenings, and worst-case options will definitely help.
+Keep a priority for your for films so that you can book accordingly.
+This year, the first movie I will book a seat for will be opening film The Buckingham Murders (2023).
+I have hopes for a seat because it will be screened at The Grand Theatre in NMACC which has a seating capacity of 2,000https://nmacc.com/stories/inside-mumbais-first-grand-theatre.
+Until 2020, Regal Cinema in Colaba was the largest venue with over 1,000 seats.

 Alternative Ways to Book Tickets

-In essence, there are a total of three ways to book screenings at MAMI:
+In essence, there are two ways to book screenings at MAMI:

 - Through BookMyShow at 8 AM the previous day of the screening